nushell/nushell/CONTRIBUTING.md

 - Mention the nushell feature or command that is affected.
   - ``Fix URL parsing in `http get` (issue #1234)``
 - You can mention the issue number if other context is there.
-  - Else tag the issue in the description text (e.g. `Fixes #1234`)
+  - In general mention all related issues in the description to crosslink (e.g. `Fixes #1234`, `Closes #6789`)
 - For internal changes mention the area or symbols affected if it helps to clarify
   - ``Factor out `quote_string()` from parser to reuse in `explore` ``

 ### Review process / Merge conflicts

+> **Note**
-Keep in mind that the maintainers are volunteers that need to allocate their attention to several different areas and active PRs.
+> Keep in mind that the maintainers are volunteers that need to allocate their attention to several different areas and active PRs.
 We will try to get back to you as soon as possible.

 You can help us to make the review process a smooth experience:
 - Testing:
-  - We generally try to review in detail after all the tests pass, let us know if there is a particular issue you want to discuss to fix a test failure or commit us to a breaking change.
+  - We generally review in detail after all the tests pass, let us know if there is a particular issue you want to discuss to fix a test failure or commit us to a breaking change.
   - If you fix a bug, it is highly recommended that you add a test that reproduces the original issue/panic in a minimal form.
-  - In general added tests can help us to quickly understand which assumptions go into a particular addition/change.
+  - In general, added tests can help us to quickly understand which assumptions go into a particular addition/change.
-  - Try to also test corner cases where those assumptions might break, they can be more valuable than simply adding many similar tests.
+  - Try to also test corner cases where those assumptions might break.
+This can be more valuable than simply adding many similar tests.
 - Commit history inside a PR during code review:
-  - good atomic commits can help follow larger changes, but we are not pedantic
+  - Good **atomic commits** can help follow larger changes, but we are not pedantic.
   - We don't shame fixup commits while you try to figure out a problem.
-They can help others to see what you tried and didn't work. (see our squash policy)
+They can help others to see what you tried and didn't work. (see our [squash policy](#how-we-merge-prs))
-  - While active review is going on constant force pushing just to amend changes might be confusing
+  - During active review constant **force pushing** just to amend changes can be confusing!
     - GitHub's UI presents reviewers with less options to compare diffs
     - fetched branches for experimentation become invalid
-    - the notification a maintainer receives has a low signal-to-noise
+    - the notification a maintainer receives has a low signal-to-noise ratio
   - Git pros can use their judgement to rebase/squash to clean up the history *if it aids the understanding* of a larger change during review
 - Merge conflicts:
   - In general you should take care of resolving merge conflicts if possible.
     - You can use your judgement whether to `git merge main` or to `git rebase main`
-    - Choose what simplifies having confidence in the conflict resolution and the review.
+    - Choose what simplifies having confidence in the conflict resolution and the review. **Merge commits in your branch are OK** in the squash model.
   - Feel free to notify your reviewers or affected PR authors if your change might cause larger conflicts with another change.
   - During rollup of multiple PRs we may choose to resolve merge conflicts and CI failures ourselves.
 (Allow maintainers to push to your branch to enable us to do this quickly.)